monhacks/crystalinheritance/FEATURES.md

 * Default Set battle style.
 * Enemy AI doesn't fail an extra 25% of the time with sleep or poison-inducing moves, or 40% of the time with stat drops.
 * No badge boosts to stats or types.
-* Improved some trainers' rosters, movesets, held items, and DVs (particularly Gym Leaders, the Elite Four, and other bosses).
 * AI improvements, such as not trying to paralyze Electric types or burn Fire types.

 ## Changes and Buffs

 ### Pokémon

 * Many base stat changes, mostly based on [Drayano's Sacred Gold/Storm Silver](https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/).
-* Ninetales is Fire/Ghost.
-* Meganium is Grass/Fairy.
-* Feraligatr is Water/Dark.
-* Sunflora is Grass/Fire.
 * Octillery is Water/Fire.
 * Electivire is Electric/Fighting.
 * Mismagius is Ghost/Fairy.
+* Meganium is Grass/Fairy.
+* Ninetales is Fire/Psychic.
+(Inheritance exclusive)
+* Sunflora is Grass/Fire.
+(Inheritance exclusive)
+* Vileplume is Grass/Dark.
+(Inheritance exclusive)
 * Lugia has Drizzle ability.
+(Inheritance exclusive)

 ### Moves

-* Cut is Steel-type, and has 60 power and 100% accuracy.
+* Cut is Steel-type, 60 power, 100% accuracy.
 * Fly has 100% accuracy.
 * Strength is 90 power fighting-type.
 * Rock Smash has 75 power.
 * Fire Spin has 90% accuracy.
-* Whirlpool is Psychic-type Bulldoze and can be learned by Psychic, ghost, and fairy types.
+* Whirlpool is Psychic-type Bulldoze and can be learned by most Water, Psychic, Ghost, and Fairy types.
 * Hail boosts Defense of Ice-types by 50%.
 * Submission and Take Down have 90 power, 100% accuracy, and 15 PP to match Wild Charge.
 * Crabhammer and Octazooka have 95% accuracy.